lcarsde/lcarswm/readme.md

 ## Required
 ### For compiling
-* ncurses5-compat-libs: apparently libtinfo.so.5 is used by the compiler that is used by this package.
+* libtinfo5: apparently libtinfo.so.5 is used by the clang compiler that is used by kotlin.
 * header files and development libraries for XLib, randr, xpm, libxml2, glib and pango.
-Check the travis yaml file to find the build dependencies in the install routines for Ubuntu.
+Check the [circle ci config file](.circleci/config.yml) to find the build dependencies in the install routines for Ubuntu.

 ### For using
 * Ubuntu Condensed font: It comes close enough to LCARS letters and is used by lcarswm as default for writing.
 * Libraries for XLib, randr, xpm, libxml2, glib and pango.
-Check the travis yaml for details via the corresponding dev libs.
+Check the [circle ci config file](.circleci/config.yml) for details via the corresponding dev libs.
 * Python 3.8 with Python 3 PyGObject, posix-ipc, numpy, psutil and pyalsaaudio packages for the app menu
 * The applications for the default keybindings are recommended in the debian setup and are xterm, firefox and alsa-utils (amixer).
 The default application key bindings are
   * Lin+T -> xterm